oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

       value: "-Dweblogic.StdoutDebugEnabled=false"
     - name: USER_MEM_ARGS
       value: "-Xms64m -Xmx256m "
+    # volumes:
+    # - name: weblogic-domain-storage-volume
+    #   persistentVolumeClaim:
+    #     claimName: domain1-weblogic-sample-pvc
+    # volumeMounts:
+    # - mountPath: /shared
+    #   name: weblogic-domain-storage-volume
   # adminServer is used to configure the desired behavior for starting the administration server.
   adminServer:
     # serverStartState legal values are "RUNNING" or "ADMIN"
     # "RUNNING" means the listed server will be started up to "RUNNING" mode
     # "ADMIN" means the listed server will be start up to "ADMIN" mode
     serverStartState: "RUNNING"
+    # adminService:
+    #   channels:
     # The Admin Server's NodePort
+    #    - channelName: default
     #      nodePort: 30701
     # Uncomment to export the T3Channel as a service
-    # exportedNetworkAccessPoints:
+    #    - channelName: T3Channel
-    #   T3Channel: {}
   # clusters is used to configure the desired behavior for starting member servers of a cluster.
   # If you use this entry, then the rules will be applied to ALL servers that are members of the named clusters.
   clusters:
-    cluster-1:
+  - clusterName: cluster-1
-      desiredState: "RUNNING"
+    serverStartState: "RUNNING"
     replicas: 2
   # The number of managed servers to start for unlisted clusters
   # replicas: 1
 ```
 ###